digipres/publications/ipres/ipres-2014/papers/supporting-the-analysis-and-audit-of-collaborative-oaiss-using-a.md

   extension to the literature of the digital preservation community to address the analysis and audit necessary for distributed digital preservation. \n"
 creators:
-- Zierau, Eld
+- Eld Zierau
-- McGovern, Nancy
+- Nancy McGovern
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378118/download
 grand_parent: iPRES